Frequently Asked Questions

 Weekend Ticket: (Full Festival - Thursday, Friday, Saturday and Sunday) - £60

 Day tickets : (for Friday, Saturday or Sunday) - £22

 Afternoon tickets: (for Friday, Saturday or Sunday) - £12

 Evening tickets: (for Thursday, Friday, Saturday or Sunday) - £12

 How do we get tickets and programmes for the Festival?

-These are available by mail from Leon McCaig, 90 St Mary Street, KIRKCUDBRIGHT, DG6 4EJ.
-Solway Books in the Harbour Square will also sell tickets and programmes from April onwards.
+These are available by mail from Kirkcudbright Jazz Festival c/o 90 St Mary Street, KIRKCUDBRIGHT, DG6 4EJ.
+Shops in the town will also sell tickets and programmes from April onwards.